 In every handwriting identification we are dealing with the theory of probability.
 If an opinion is reached that two writings are by the same person, we are saying in effect that with the identification factors considered the likelihood of two different writers having this combination of writing characteristics in common is so remote that for all practical purposes it can be disregarded.
 Such an opinion is derived from our experience and is made without formal reference to any mathematical measure.
 However, the mathematician provides us with a means by which the likelihood of chance duplication can be measured.
 It is the purpose of this paper to explore the possibility of applying such mathematical measure to the handwriting identification problem to see how we might quantitatively measure the likelihood of chance duplication.

 Hilton’s article was written in 8 main sections with references, and is followed by a discussion between seminar participants.
 Today’s review will discuss each section of the article in turn.

-).
-If you have any need to do statistics, then you really must take a look at R or, more formally, “The R Project for Statistical Computing
+The R program for statistics is an amazingly powerful and completely free program (under the terms of the Free Software Foundation’s GNU General Public License).
+If you have any need to do statistics, then you really must take a look at R or, more formally, “The R Project for Statistical Computing“.

 What exactly is R?
 Simply put, “R is a language and environment for statistical computing and graphics.”
 It is a special open-source implementation of S which is one of the earlier statistical programming languages.